This Rice and Roasted Beet Salad Recipe is sponsored by Lundberg Family Farms.

 As I mentioned, I used Lundberg Farms organic California jasmine rice (a long grain), which I tend to use more often in grain salads compared to brown rice.
 Mainly because when refrigerated, brown rice becomes a bit tougher, whereas white rice stays soft.
 Lundberg Family Farms is my go-to source for grains because they don’t just grow typical conventional rice.
 It’s grown with concern for the environment, via Certified Organic and Eco-Farmed techniques.
 They treat the soil, air, and water as important resources, respecting the delicate balances of nature.

-If you have other grains leftover from another meal, by all means use them here.
+If you have other grains leftover from another meal, by all means use them in this beet salad recipe.
 One thing to keep in mind though – you want separate, intact grains that hold onto their starch, so make sure they aren’t overcooked.
 This way they’ll absorb dressing properly and won’t release the starch into the rest of the salad.

 Enjoy! xo, Amanda

 If you make this Beet Salad Recipe, be sure to tag me on instagram with hashtag #heartbeetkitchen, or @heartbeetkitchen!